Multiple Choice Questions on Pituitary Hormones & Disorders

 4) The growth hormone is synthesized by the anterior pituitary gland, and released into the circulation in a pulsatile manner.

-Which of the following statement is true regarding growth hormone?
+Which of the following statement is true regarding growth hormones?

 a) Secretion is decreased by sleep and physiological stress